AhminC/Oil_Art_Converter/README.md

 # How it works
 1. Save any photo(s) and esure the image file format is .PNG, .JEPG, or BMP
 2. Press “Upload Image” button
-3. A file directory will show up indicating which file you would like to upload, press ok when you have found the image to upload
+3. A file directory will show up indicating which file you would like to upload, press "open" when you have found the image to upload
 4. If the file you have uploaded is not the desired file, press “Clear Image” and repeat steps 2-3
 5. Once the image is uploaded, use the scroll bars “Brush Size”, “Intensity”, and “Quant Levels” to manipulate the three categories
 6. After deciding values from the scroll bars, click “Oil Painting” and watch the magic happen